 - Is there room for a pressure booster pump?
 That space thing is always an issue.
 Even when the pump is small it still needs clearances to allow for maintenance and room to breathe.

 - Is there an electrical outlet nearby?
-Most pressure booster pumps come with a 6 to 10’ cord.
+Most pressure booster pumps come with a 6' to 10’ cord.
 When figuring out the location of the pump check that there is an outlet nearby that you do not mind losing.
-If not, will you have to run a new electrical line for you pressure booster pump?
+If not, will you have to run a new electrical line for your pressure booster pump?

-- Insulation: Is the garage well insulated or are you going to have to insulate the pressure booster pump to keep it from freezing.
+- Is the garage well-insulated or are you going to have to insulate the pressure booster pump to keep it from freezing?
 Maybe keeping a light on in the garage is enough or maybe you will need more freeze preventing precautions.
 Keep freezing conditions in mind when you choose a location for the pressure booster pump.